-- 1. The course is a five-year full-time course leading to the two degrees of Bachelor of Arts and Bachelor of Laws. - 2.
-The first three years of the course include at least three Arts subjects, together with Law subjects totalling at least 33 credit points.
-One subject must be taken to third year level and one to second year. - 3.
-Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in
+1. The course is a five-year full-time course leading to the two degrees of Bachelor of Arts and Bachelor of Laws.

-General Constitutional Law
+2. The first three years of the course include (1) Law subjects totalling at least 33 Law credit points and (2) studies in at least three schools offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence in one school, and at least 12 must be Upper Level credit points obtained in another school.

-Administrative Law 90.301 Property and Equity that Faculty.
+3. Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
 There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.